nobias-fht/advanced-scripting/docs/course/advanced_scripting/functions_exercises.md

 !!! question

-    Write a function that takes an array, loops over the indices, adds multiplies together all array values and returns the result.
+    Write a function that takes an array, loops over the indices, multiplies together all array values and returns the result.

 !!! question